The 20 Most Fun Colleges In America

 Higher education is certainly an opportunity to study and learn, but college can also be the most fun four years in someone’s life.
 There’s good reason for this — college is a time of seemingly endless parties, a constant supply of alcohol, and cherished sports teams to cheer on with fellow students.

-In order to find the most fun colleges in the country, we looked at 12 categories from The Princeton Review’s 2015 college rankings, combining the rankings to determine the most overall fun schools in the country.
+In order to find the most fun colleges in the country, we looked at 10 categories from the Princeton Review’s 2014 college rankings.

 Click here to read our complete methodology.